-If there is a knife that has made history and even from school for those who start trying to build knives is Bob Loveless’s drop point knife.
+If there is a knife that has made history and also from school for those who start to try their hand at building knives it is Bob Loveless‘ drop point knife.

-Bob Loveless is probably the best designer to ever produce a knife, as design after design was always right.
+Bob Loveless is probably the best designer who has ever produced a knife, as design after design was always right.

 Loveless is like the Ferrari of the knife world.

-Loveless has designed and done so well the knives that everyone copies it and wants to make a Drop Point when they start making knives.
+Loveless has designed and made knives so well that everyone copies it and wants to make a Drop Point when they start making knives.

 All knife collectors definitely want to own one if they don’t want to leave a void in their knife collection.

 Blues rock legend Eric Clapton also bought an original Loveless.